{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Differentiation is a Smarter Solution

-Your differentiation will need to correspond to things customers want over and above specs and prices.
+Your differentiation must correspond to things customers want over and above specs and prices.
 While your solution will need to be competitive, you won’t need to be the cheapest or offer the highest specifications, if you offer features such as:

 • Predictable OpEx.
-For many business customers, locking in a reasonable budget beats potentially low, but variable colocation pricing.
+Locking in a reasonable budget beats potentially low but variable colocation pricing for many business customers.

 • Geographical proximity.
 If you are the local provider, use this to your advantage.